rmhdev/cercanias/README.md

 2. Choose a `Provider`
 3. Make the call and retrieve the information.

-For example, if you want to retrieve all the stations in a route (San Sebastián):
+For example, if you want to retrieve all the stations from a route (*San Sebastián*):

 ``` php
 <?php